Does the Ontario Boating License Expire?

 What If You Lose Your Card?

-You can contact the provider that issued your card for a replacement, and many providers also offer digital copies.
+Contact the provider that issued your card for a replacement.
+Many providers also offer digital copies.
 These can be downloaded and printed, so you don't have to wait for your new card to arrive before you can get out on the water again.

 Stay Up to Date With Boating Regulations